sergii-bond/data_analyst/NYC_Subway/README.md

 7 | Compute R^2 | compute_r_squared.py
 8 | Gradient Descent | sgd_regressor.py
 Description of results:
-We want to see whether rain increases or decreases the usage of subway in New York.
+We want to see whether the usage of subway in New York increases or decreases depending on rain.
 Independent variable: rainy days
 Dependent variable: Number of subway entries per hour
 Null hypothesis: average numbers of entries per hour are the same on rainy or non-rainy days.